-Be sure to revisit your satellite imagery and field notes from the growing season to identify areas within your fields where improvements can be made.
+Be sure to revisit your field imagery and field notes from the growing season to identify areas within your fields where improvements can be made.
 Some things you might notice in your imagery that can be improved to enhance production include low, wet areas and tree or fence lines.
 These areas will be indicated by warm red and orange tones which signify low or no vegetation.
 Consider increasing your seeding rates or applying additional nitrogen to the low areas to stabilize plant populations.

 You also may notice areas of dense vegetation, indicated by green, that are not consistent with the rest of the field.
 This might indicate areas within your fields where weed pressure is high.
 To reduce the competition with your crops, consider changing your herbicide program, spot-spraying, or manual removal.

 With the FarmLogs Field Data Explorer, you can compare multiple satellite images from the same field.